 13. Auckland Art Gallery

-Auckland Art Gallery demonstrates a wide collection of national & global art and artefacts.
+If you’re wondering about what to do in Auckland then head to Auckland Art Gallery that demonstrates a wide collection of national & global art and artefacts.
 Located near hilltop Albert Park, it is one of the famous places to see in Auckland.
 Renowned works of artists all over the world are displayed here.

 Opening hours: 10 am to 5 pm | Guided Gallery Tours at 11:30 am and 1.30 pm